HireAbo/awesome-interview-questions-5000-jobs/Engineering/Electrical Engineering/Embedded Systems Engineer.md

 Welcome to the Embedded Systems Engineer Interview Preparation !
 This resource is designed to help you ace your Embedded Systems Engineer interviews with confidence.

+An Embedded Systems Engineer is a professional who specializes in designing and developing embedded systems, which are computer systems that are integrated into various devices and products.
+These engineers have a strong understanding of electrical engineering principles and apply their knowledge to create efficient and reliable embedded systems.
+They work closely with other engineers and designers to determine the requirements of the system, design the hardware and software components, and ensure that the system operates smoothly.
+Embedded Systems Engineers also conduct testing, troubleshooting, and debugging to identify and resolve any issues.
+They play a critical role in advancing technology and improving the functionality of various electronic devices.

 ## 🚀 Overview

 Whether you're a seasoned Embedded Systems Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Embedded Systems Engineer interviews to help you prepare and succeed.